 PS4 vs Xbox One controllers

 On the back is an integrated light bar, which is used to identify and locate the player.
-It also reflects what's happening in the game.
-In Grand Theft Auto V, for example, the controller flashes red and blue if you are being chased by the police.

 The Xbox Elite controller will set you back around £120.
 And it has paddles